suthiri131/afterhours/README.md

 Getting Started

-1. Extract the zipped folder onto your desktop
+1. Download and extract the zipped folder onto your desktop
 2. Open the folder that you have extracted on Visual Studio Code
    - Open terminal and make sure that you are in the afterhours folder
    - If you are not already in the folder, make sure to navigate to it using cd.